CCThompson82/MLE_capstone/Capstone_report.md

 observing moderately inconsistent results for final model validation performance, the decision was made to stratify by Gleason score (Cancer severity) of the samples.
-This decision ensured that difficult cases - those in the middle range of severity - were equivalently distributed among the training and test sets, reducing the run to run variation vastly.
+This decision ensured that difficult cases - those in the middle range of severity - were equivalently distributed among the training and test sets, vastly reducing the run to run variation.

 ### Model Selection

-There were several reasons that Logistic regression was chosen over techniques such as Linear SVC and Linear Discriminant Analysis.
+ Having completed a feature selection and compression technique, in which at least the first principle component seemed capable of distinguishing among metastasis class via graphical analysis (**Figure 11**), a logistic regression classifier was chosen as the predictive model.
+Logistic regression was preferred  to other hyperplane-based techniques, such as support vector machines (SVM) due to the noise that was expected in the compressed dataset.

-Foremost,
+ SVM classifiers attempt to define the hyperplane by which the margin between the class labels is maximized.
+In situations where data is not easily separable, this result can be unstable, and  at times, arbitrary.
+Moreover, SVM does not provide a true probability of class assignment, as was the objective of the project.
+In contrast, logistic regression assumes that no feature  is capable of explaining the outcome variable, but that the combination of features  should be able to provide a probability of class assignment.
+This assumption holds true for the RNA-seq dataset employed in this project.
+Moreover, as the objective of this project was to provide a probability of metastasis, the output of logistic regression classifier is perfectly suited.

-the dataset in use for this project is longitudinal and evolving; thus there very well may have been some cases in the TCGA cohort labeled as 'non-metastatic' that actually were, or would be metastatic.
-The presence of such 'mis-labeled' samples would have greater negative effect on LinearSVM than logistic regression.
-This is due to the fact that LinearSVM attempts to maximize a margin in some (hyper-) dimensional space between the class labels, whereas in this case, no such margin would be easily determined.
+### Training and Validation

-  Not a single gene of the 20501 in the original set appeared to linearly separate the metastasis labels.
+Separate Train and Test indices were stratified based on cancer severity in each sample.

 ## Improvement